SOUR MIX FOR COCKTAILS:

 “If you really dive deep into bartender law, shall we say, you can find really good recipes for a homemade sour mix,” says Rico.

-Begin with a ratio of two parts Lime Juice to one-part Simple Syrup.
-Gradually mix the Juice into the Sugar Syrup until you find a balance you like.
-Then, use a blender to blend the mixture to really emulsify the Lime Juice and Simple Syrup.
+Begin with a ratio of two parts lime juice to one-part Simple Syrup.
+Gradually mix the Juice into the sugar Ssrup until you find a balance you like.
+Then, use a blender to blend the mixture to really emulsify the lime Juice and simple syrup.
 Unsure what a cocktail part is?
-Check out this article where we explain how to work with parts to make cocktails.
+Check out this article where we explain how to use parts to make cocktails.

 “Oh!
 And don’t be afraid to experiment and adjust the mix to your liking.
-When it’s just two ingredients, it’s like a seesaw—finding the right balance is key.
-And the right balance is when you think it’s delicious.”
+When it’s just two ingredients, it’s like a seesaw – finding the right balance is key.
+And the right balance is when you think it’s delicious,” he adds.

 “You’ve got the Whiskey Sour, you’ve got the Amaretto Sour, and you’ve got the Vodka Sour, but then you’ve also got the Margarita, the Daiquiri, the Cosmopolitan, and the Mojito – these are all sours,” explains Rico.
 “There are many sours out there that don’t have the term sour in their name, but they’re definitely Sours.”